Evita (musical): 2017/2018 international tour

-2018 Australian Tour
+2018 Australian tour

 A 2018 Australian revival of the stage musical, directed by Harold Prince, was announced on 21 August 2017, by Opera Australia, with Australian singer-songwriter, musician, musical theatre actress Tina Arena being confirmed as the lead actress.
-The stage tour production will begin at the Sydney Opera House, in the Joan Sutherland Theatre, with opening night on 13 September, running to 3 November 2018.
-The next venue on the national tour leg will be at the Arts Centre Melbourne, from 5–30 December 2018.
-Arena says she felt the time was right to tackle the role.
+The stage tour production began at the Sydney Opera House, in the Joan Sutherland Theatre, with opening night on 13 September, running to 3 November 2018.
+The next venue on the national tour leg was the Arts Centre Melbourne, from 5–30 December 2018.
+Arena said she felt the time was right to tackle the role.
 "I have been approached to do this role on a couple of occasions," Arena stated.
 "I never felt emotionally ready for it.
 I felt I had a lot of living and learning before I could get up and take on the enormity of the story and the human spirit she possessed".

 On 7 May 2018, Opera Australia Artistic Director Lyndon Terracini, along with producers John Frost and David Ian, announced the full cast for the upcoming Australian production of Evita.
-With Arena announced in the lead role as Eva Perón, the remainder of the cast was announced as: Paulo Szot, Brazilian operatic baritone in the role of Juan Perón; Kurt Kansley will take on the role of the revolutionary Che Guevara.
-Michael Falzon will portray tango singer Agustín Magaldi, while the role of Perón's Mistress will be played by Alexis van Maanen.
-Jemma Rix has been cast as the alternate Eva Perón and is currently scheduled to be appearing in the role at least once a week (the Wednesday 7:30 pm show) throughout the Sydney season, according to the Evita-Australia website.
+With Arena announced in the lead role as Eva Perón, the remainder of the cast was announced as: Paulo Szot, Brazilian operatic baritone in the role of Juan Perón; Kurt Kansley would take on the role of the revolutionary Che.
+Michael Falzon would portray tango singer Agustín Magaldi, while the role of Perón's Mistress would be played by Alexis van Maanen.
+Jemma Rix was cast as the alternate Eva Perón and was scheduled to be appearing in the role at least once a week (the Wednesday 7:30 pm show) throughout the Sydney season, according to the Evita-Australia website.

 On 21 July 2018, Opera Australia Artistic Director Lyndon Terracini, along with producers John Frost and David Ian, announced the 18 young performers who have been cast in the upcoming production of Evita, in season at the Sydney Opera House from September 2018.
-Three sets of six children will alternate in ensemble roles.
+Three sets of six children alternated in ensemble roles.
 The young actors are: Jack Barton, Alysiah Carlino, Julien Daher, Jacob Drew, Paige Hewlett, BeBe Liu-Brennan, Robbi Morgan, Allerah Murdock, William Oakley, Pamelia Papacosta, Benjamin Park, Sara Petrovski, Raffaella Reid, Avaleigh Rock, Amelie Rose, Austin Taylor, Oliver Trus, and Zoe Zantey.